Support for Student Travel

 - The following documents are required along with the STFRE prior to travel:

-- Copy of the formal announcement of conference/meeting (website announcement acceptable).
+- Copy of the formal announcement of the conference/meeting (website announcement acceptable).

-- Copy of conference registration form verifying that student paid registration, or a note requesting that ASA register student for the conference.
+- Copy of conference registration form verifying that student paid registration or a note requesting that ASA register the student for the conference.

 - Copy of hotel reservation showing the base room charge.
 Students must make their own hotel reservations.
 Funding may be received for airfare, ground transportation, lodging, meals and conference registration fees.